 For more details on the walks available visit City Walks.

 Brockholes Nature Reserve

 Brockholes makes a peaceful and enjoyable visit for lovers of nature and wildlife.
 The reserve is also home to many regular events and activities as well as a cafe and floating visitors village.
 The floating visitors village includes accessible toilets and the site has disabled parking.
 Assistance dogs are welcome and most footpaths are level and surfaced.

-For more details and an access guide visit Brockholes - Access.
+For more details and an access guide visit Brockholes - Accessibility.

 Accessible arts, culture and heritage